 Bear in mind the time commitment

 - Managing an effective social media presence for your business will require time and dedication.
-Regular updates and timely responses are essential whichever form of social media you use - otherwise visitors won't come back.
+Regular updates and timely responses are essential - otherwise visitors won't come back.

 - Make sure you have the time and resources to make your social media presence lively, vibrant and up-to-date.